-A phrase "the dust of the Rabbi" is used to depict one who is so close to the rabbi in their everyday walk that they could not help but have their dust ...aka their integrity, relationship with God, and lifestyle rub off on them.
-Through intentional discipleship opportunities called Kaleo (in Greek means "to call"), we want to learn and teach God's love, while sharing with others the truth of Christ.
+A phrase "the dust of the Rabbi" is used to depict one who is so close to the rabbi in their everyday walk that they could not help but have their dust ... aka their integrity, relationship with God, and lifestyle rub off on them.
+Through intentional discipleship opportunities called Kaleo (in Greek means "to call"), we want to learn and teach

+God's love, while sharing with others the truth of Christ.
 Our goal is to focus on making students as effective as possible in their personal journey with Christ, helping them know Christ and experience Him in fresh ways through discipling, community, study, and integration of Christ into their leadership and everyday life.
 Come and join in Kaleo discipleship and get ready to grow!
-Contact the Discipleship office above the bookstore in the Student Life area of visit hbu.edu/kaleodiscipleship for more information.
+Contact the Spiritual Life office above the bookstore in the M.D.
+Anderson Student Center or visit hbu.edu/student-life/kaleo-discipleship-opportunities/ for more information.